databoxinsights/Jupyter-Environment-for-Data-Science/README.md

 ## How to create a Jupyter Environment with Core Data Science Packages

-## Choose & Install a Python Distribution.
-Eithe works fine.
+### Choose & Install a Python Distribution.
+Either works fine.
 <br>**Option 1**: Anaconda Python https://www.anaconda.com/distribution/
 <br>**Option 2**: Python https://www.python.org/downloads/

-### Step 1: Install pre-requisites
+### Step 1: Install pre-requisite packages

 ***Note: if using Conda, and you do not have pip installed run this code first before running Step 1*** https://anaconda.org/anaconda/pip